cffls/py2hs/README.md

 #### Partial functions

-In Python, a function can operate on another function.
+In Python, a function can be passed as an argument to another function, which is called higher order function.
-For example, we can make a "partial" function that apply arguments partially to another function.
+For example, we can create a higher order function that supplies default arguments to other functions.
+Below, we have function `add` and `multiply` that both take two input arguments.

 ```python
 def add(x, y):